nf-core/funcscan/paper/paper.md

 All screening tools of nf-core/funcscan have heterogeneous output formats and label their respective gene predictions differently.
 This hampers aggregation and cross-comparisons of results, requiring manual inspection and ‘clean up’ of results for downstream interpretation.
-To enable users to easily extract information for downstream analyses, nf-core/funcscan aggregates the output of all gene and taxonomic screening tools in each executed subworkflow into single human- and machine-readable tables in CSV format per gene type, thereby allowing direct comparison of gene classification with possible taxonomic sources.
+To enable users to easily extract information for downstream analyses, nf-core/funcscan aggregates the output of all gene and taxonomic screening tools in each executed subworkflow into single human- and machine-readable tables in CSV format per gene type.
+These aggregated tables allows direct comparison of gene classification with possible taxonomic sources.
 For the summary of ARGs we have used the existing hAMRonization software.
 Since similar tools do not exist for AMPs and BGCs, we developed two novel tools for the aggregation of these gene types. comBGC and AMPcombi parse the results of BGC and AMP prediction tools and summarise them into single tables, respectively.
 Furthermore, AMPcombi aligns the AMP hits against a reference AMP database for deeper functional classification.